Multistage Utility Preference Robust Optimization: Robust models

 In what follows, we will show that the ambiguity set ${\cal U}$ {defined as in (\ref{eq:Ambiguityset-U-SD})} is rectangular and the PRO model $\inmat{(MS-PRO-SD)}$ is time consistent.
-To this end, we introduce an interchangeability principle for the preference robust counterpart.
+To this end, we introduce an interchangeability principle for the preference robust counterpart. { In the literature of stochastic programming and variational analysis, there have been several results on the principle of interchangeability, see for example \cite[Proposition 5]{RuS03}, \cite[Theorem 14.60]{RoW09}, \cite[Proposition 6.37, Theorem 7.80]{SDR14} and \cite[Theorem 2.1]{STR06}.
+While these results are derived under some different conditions, they are all stated in the finite dimensional space.
+Here we need a principle of interchangeability which is in the infinite-dimensional space.